mxagar/eda_fe_summary/README.md

 	- Drop outliers?
 Only if we think they are not representative.
 	- Do transformations fix the `skew()`? `np.log()`, `np.sqrt()`, `stats.boxcox()`, `stats.yeojohnson()`.
 		- Usually a absolute skewness larger than 0.75 requires a transformation (feature engineering).
-- Temporal data / dates or datetime: they need to be converted with `to_datetime()` and the we need to compute the time (in days, months, years) to a reference date (e.g., today).
+- Temporal data / dates or date-time: they need to be converted with `to_datetime()` and the we need to compute the time (in days, months, years) to a reference date (e.g., today).

 ## Exploratory Data Analysis